Platelets definition, function, structure, normal range and Thrombopoiesis

-Delta granules: these are less abundant, medium-sized granules that contain histamine, serotonin, ATP, ADP.
+Delta granules: these are less abundant, medium-sized granules that contain histamine, serotonin, ATP, and ADP.

-Lambda granules (lysosomes): these are few small dense granules that contain lysosomal hydrolytic enzymes.
+Lambda granules (lysosomes): these are a few small dense granules that contain lysosomal hydrolytic enzymes.

 It is the formation of blood platelets.
 The release of mature platelets from the bone marrow into the bloodstream takes about 10 days.
 Blood platelets formation passes through the following stages:

 PHSCs, MHSCs, Colony-forming unit- granulocyte/erythrocyte/monocyte/megakaryocyte (CFU-GEMM), Colony-forming unit-megakaryocyte (CFU-Meg), Megakaryoblasts and Megakaryocytes:

 - Giant cells (50- 150μm).

 - The nucleus is large, lobulated containing the polypoid number of the ordinary DNA sets.

 - The cytoplasm is basophilic and filled with many organelles as well as the alpha, delta and lambda granules.